 - Miami Vice: When Switek is giving Zito's eulogy in "Down for the Count," he begins with "Lar was my partner..."
 He pauses for almost twenty seconds before continuing, "...but to me, he was more like a brother."
 He then stops, overcome by emotion.

 - Subverted in Law & Order: Criminal Intent episode "The Unblinking Eye"; at a vigil for his slain girlfriend, a man engaged in this trope when trying to recite a Robert Frost poem, but his "grieving" was just an audition to show off his acting chops and it comes out that he killed his girlfriend because she was a more talented actor than he was and had more potential for success.

 - In Saints Row IV, Johnny Gat's second data log has him talk about the Saints' losses over the years, but the only one that audibly hurts him to recall is his girlfriend Aisha — he spends good four seconds silent before bringing himself to say her name, even a decade after her death.

-- In the opening cutscene of Wasteland 2, General Vargas presides over a funeral for a fellow Desert Ranger, he delivers a heartfelt eulogy recalling the origins of their organization, and then promises others that "no Ranger who dies in the line of duty will... ever be forgotten", pausing before the last three words as his gaze falls on the fallen comrade's girlfriend.
+- In the opening cutscene of Wasteland 2, General Vargas presides over a funeral for a fellow Desert Ranger.
+After delivering a heartfelt eulogy and recalling the origins of their organization, he promises the others that "no Ranger who dies in the line of duty will... ever be forgotten", pausing before the last three words as his gaze falls on the fallen comrade's girlfriend.